IMG_8849_munich_gardens copy.jpg

 SASKIA BEUDEL is a writer and critic.
 She first trained as a visual artist, and writes across a number of genres.

-She held a University of Sydney Fellowship at Sydney College of the Arts (2013–2016) and was a Postdoctoral Research Associate at UNSW Art & Design (2011–2013).
-In 2016 she was a Fellow at the Rachel Carson Center for Environment & Society in Munich (a joint initiative of the Ludwig Maximilians University and the Deutsche Museum); and in 2018 she held an Environmental Humanities Visiting Research Fellowship at the University of Edinburgh.
+She has held several research fellowships, including at the Rachel Carson Center for Environment & Society in Munich (a joint initiative of the Ludwig Maximilian University and the Deutsches Museum), and at the University of Edinburgh.

 A Country in Mind defies the conservative view, the taxonomical thundering, and all other attempts at generic border protection.